articulate/hermes/docs/extras.md

 Accepts an object of options and returns a [Highland Stream](http://highlandjs.org/) of messages.
 Used internally by [consumers](/api?id=consumer) to poll the message store for new messages in a category.

+!> **Uses a [Postgres cursor](https://node-postgres.com/api/cursor) to efficiently iterate over large categories.**  The cursor will close automatically at the end of the result set, but if you need to finish early for any reason, be sure to call the `stream.close()` function to avoid leaking the cursor.
+See the example below.

 | Option        | Type     | Default | Description                                                                                         |
 |:--------------|:---------|:--------|:----------------------------------------------------------------------------------------------------|
 | `batchSize`   | `Number` | `1000`  | Number of messages to retrieve in a single batch                                                    |